Radiation therapy for ALL

 Radiation therapy most commonly causes:

 - hair loss from your body and head.

 These side effects are usually temporary and there are ways to reduce discomfort.

-For more on this, see Radiation Therapy.
+For more on this, see our general section on Radiation Therapy.

 Video: What is radiation therapy?

 Watch this short video to learn more about radiation therapy.